zerofourseven/ecommerce-product-page-shoes/README.md

 ### What I learned

 Working on this allowed me to gain experience and try a number of things new to me.
 Concepts I had previously learned like working with Flexbox and Grids, using the BEM naming convention, etc. were reinforced.
-As for learnings, for one, I learned how to implemented lightboxes.
+As for learnings, for one, I learned how to implement lightboxes.
 I also grasped how to implement image slideshows, both by using arrows and also by clicking on image thumbnails.

 <!---```html
 <h1>Some HTML code I'm proud of</h1>